icon-project/documentation/howto/how-to-write-score-integration-test.md

    1. process_transaction()
       Invoke transaction and return transaction result
    2. process_call()
-      Calls SCORE's external function which is read-only and return result
+      Calls SCORE's external function which is read-only and returns result

 ### examples

-You can get source code with `tbears init score_test ScoreTest` command.
+You can get the source code with `tbears init score_test ScoreTest` command.

 #### score_test.py